 Instructions to the editor: Please make the following changes in P190L36~43 of 802.11be D2.1:

 The beamforming feedback matrix V is formed by the beamformee as follows.
 The beamformer transmits an EHT sounding NDP with NSS,NDP spatial streams, where NSS,NDP takes a value between 2 and 8.
-Based on this EHT sounding NDP, the beamformee estimates the NRX,BFEE x NSS,NDP channel, and based on that channel it determines a Nr x Nc orthogonal matrix V, where Nr and Nc satisfy Equation (9-1).
+Based on this EHT sounding NDP, the beamformee estimates the NRX,BFEE x NSS,NDP channel, and based on that channel it determines a Nr x Nc orthogonal matrix V, where Nr and Nc satisfy Equation (9-3) (see 9.4.1.49 (VHT Compressed Beamforming Report field).
 NRX,BFEE is the number of receiver chains used to receive the EHT sounding NDP at the beamformee.

 CID 11687, 12595, 12596 and 12597